SphinxDB/Sphinx-Exploration/exploration/zkPass.md

 The final constraint signifies that the data contained within R must adhere to specific conditions outlined in the template.
 For instance, if R is structured as a JSON object like {user: xxx, age: 30}, it necessitates that the "age" property must have a value greater than 18.
 In simpler terms, this constraint ensures that the data inside R complies with predetermined criteria.

+# Advantages of using ZkPass

+# Disadvantages of using ZkPass

+# How much is it related with Sphinx?

 ## Resources